 ProfessionalsAlan W. Kornberg

-Co-chair of the Bankruptcy and Corporate Reorganization Department, Alan Kornberg handles chapter 11 cases, cross-border insolvency matters, out-of-court restructurings, bankruptcy-related acquisitions and insolvency-sensitive transactions and investments.
+Co-chair of the Restructuring Department, Alan Kornberg handles chapter 11 cases, cross-border insolvency matters, out-of-court restructurings, bankruptcy-related acquisitions and insolvency-sensitive transactions and investments.
 Alan has represented a diverse range of clients spanning numerous industries in some of the most complex and contentious bankruptcy proceedings in recent years.
 Some of Alan’s significant cross-border and domestic debtor representations have included advising Madison Square Boys & Girls Club, Inc., David's Bridal, Bumble Bee Foods, CGG S.A., Noranda, EnQuest, Quiznos, and Houghton Mifflin Harcourt Publishing Company.
-Alan also has extensive creditor-side experience, including representing ad hoc debtholder groups in the restructurings of Texas Competitive Electric Holdings Company, Tidewater, Pacific Exploration, and SquareTwo, and agents for lending syndicates to Genco Shipping & Trading Limited.
+Alan also has extensive creditor-side experience, including representing ad hoc debtholder groups in the restructurings of Westinghouse Electric, Tops Markets, Texas Competitive Electric Holdings Company, Tidewater, Pacific Exploration, and SquareTwo, and agents for lending syndicates to Genco Shipping & Trading Limited.
 Alan represented the California Public Utilities Commission in the chapter 11 case of Pacific Gas & Electric Company, California’s largest investor-owned public utility and the largest public utility in U.S. history to file for bankruptcy relief.
 Alan also represented the Commission in PG&E’s previous chapter 11 case, including in related litigation and appeals, from which PG&E emerged in 2003.

 Awards and Recognitions